British Council & Creative Scotland Partnership

 Proposals should meet the following criteria:

-- The projects must be initiated before the end of March 2019 and concluded by the end of August 2020
+- The projects must be concluded by the end of March 2021

-- There is a comprehensive budget breakdown and a viable (contingency) plan for closing any potential gaps
+- There is a comprehensive budget breakdown and some funding already in place (at least 10% cash or in kind,) or/and a viable plan for closing any gap

 - It is realistic, achievable and deliverable within the timeframe and budget